-Websites, hand-set in Beirut.
+Websites, typeset in Beirut.

 — the kind of work a template can't touch.